bitnami/containers/bitnami/mongodb/README.md

 ### How is a replica set configured?

-There are three different roles in a replica set configuration (primary, secondary or arbiter).
+There are four different roles in a replica set configuration (primary, secondary, hidden or arbiter).
 Each one of these roles are configured in a different way:

 **Primary node configuration:**